Ski geometry: Snowboards

-Parabolic skis
+Shaped skis

 Parabolic skis for slalom racing (left) and for piste carving (middle), skis with little sidecut for giant slalom racing (right).

 The company that finally drove the evolution of ski design was Elan of Slovenia.
 Designers at Elan produced an experimental design with screws that could be adjusted to produce different amounts of sidecut, and asked members of the company ski team to try them at different settings.
 This quickly demonstrated that a radically increased sidecut around 22 mm clearly improved turning performance.
 A series of test skis followed, which the Elan team immediately started racking up win after win on in giant slalom events.

 In 1993 a number of these Sidecut Extreme (or "SCX") skis were sent to the US for testing.
 The results on student skiing was dramatic, and the company began designing their skis specifically for the training market.
-By the end of the year the improvement of the parabolic design was obvious to everyone, and the SCX was named "ski of the year" in the trade press.
-By 1995 older designs were being sold off at pennies on the dollar in bargain bins as skiers turned en masse to the new designs.
-By 1997/98 the conversion was complete, and only parabolic designs were being produced.
+By the end of the year the improvement of the increased sidecut was obvious to everyone, and the SCX was named "ski of the year" in the trade press.
+By 1995 other ski companies were also making skis with increased sidecut while older designs were being sold off at pennies on the dollar in bargain bins as skiers turned en masse to the new designs.
+By 1997/98 the conversion was complete, and only the new designs were being produced.

 Over time the name of these skis changed.
-Originally termed "parabolic" by their designer Jurij Franko, the term carver soon became common as these skis were being sold largely on their ability to allow even beginners to perform the efficient carved turn.
-This changed again to "shaped ski" by the early 2000s, as the design was applied to a wider variety of ski types and some level of parabolic shaping became universal from training skis to downhill racers.
+When their designer, Jurij Franko, tried to describe the shape, he used the term "parabolic", which was adopted by Elan as a marketing term.
+The term carver soon became common as these skis were being sold largely on their ability to allow even beginners to perform the efficient carved turn.
+This changed again to "shaped ski" by the early 2000s, as the design was applied to a wider variety of ski types and some level of increased sidecut became universal from training skis to downhill racers.